Historical building and surroundings

 Ware Priory itself is a Grade I listed building which has a distinctive choice of individual character rooms named after significant people in the history of the building.
 Painstakingly restored in the mid-1990s, some of the original building materials, including wattle and daub, stonework and Victorian murals have been uncovered and preserved as features of interest.

 Adjacent to Ware Priory is Fletcher’s Lea.
 Built in 2006, it offers a bright and contemporary atmosphere for any event or function.
-It hosts weddings, exhibitions, conferences, Product launches and concerts and can also be used as a 220-seater cinema.
+It works as a beautiful wedding venue, hosts exhibitions, conferences, product launches and concerts and can also be used as a 220-seater cinema.

 The tranquil surroundings of both buildings, situated within seven acres of picturesque riverside gardens, provide a beautiful and relaxed setting for any event whether it be a traditional, historical or contemporary one.